What To Plant In October-Zones 1-10

 Blueberries

 Did you know blueberries are an ideal fall plant?
-Planting blueberries in the fall allows them plenty of time to develop their roots, as well as ensures them the right amount of chilling to set the fruit for next year.
+Planting blueberries in the fall allows them plenty of time to develop their roots and ensures them the right amount of chilling to set the fruit for next year.

 How to Grow Blueberries